Unsupervised Log Anomaly Detection with Few Unique Tokens: Method

-We show that HMM can detect anomalies either due to unlikely/novel log messages themselves or due to standard messages appearing in surprising positions that break the expected sequencing patterns.
-The HMM assigns lower scores when observations diverge from the learned distributions.
-The examples in \fig{fig:minexample} and \fig{fig:minexampleall} also demonstrate that finding parameters of HMM requires only a few events and inputs can even be corrupted with noise.
+In essence, our HMM approach can detect anomalies arising either from the content of log messages (unlikely or novel events) or from their context (standard messages appearing in surprising positions that break expected sequence patterns).
+The HMM identifies observations or sequences that diverge significantly from the learned probabilistic distributions, assigning higher anomaly scores to these improbable occurrences.
+The examples in Fig.~\ref{fig1} and Fig.~\ref{fig3} not only confirm these diverse detection capabilities but also suggest that the foundational parameters of a simple HMM can be reasonably estimated from a limited number of events, and the model can show resilience even when the training input contains some irregularities.